 (1) "Contracted provider" means a provider with a contract with a medicaid health insuring corporation to provide covered health care services to medicaid recipients.

-(2) "Medicaid recipient" means a person eligible for assistance under the medicaid program operated pursuant to Chapter 5111. of the Revised Code.
+(2) "Medicaid recipient" means a person enrolled in the medicaid program .

 Effective Date: 03-07-1983; 09-29-2005